L-Holmes/badsoc-members-finder/README.md

 * There will be an 'extra members' csv file for members who use a different name for the bookings

-* This code will output a csv with 2 columns; name | member?
+* This code will output a csv with 3 columns; name | member | day booked?